richardzcode/Journal-AWS-Amplify-Tutorial/README.md

 [Live Demo](http://journal-hosting-mobilehub-1908112296.s3-website-us-east-1.amazonaws.com/)
 [Documentation](https://richardzcode.github.io/Journal-AWS-Amplify-Tutorial/)

-**Disclaimer:** This is a personal experiment.
-Not an official sample.
+**Note:** This is a personal experiment.
+Trying to see what would developers encounter when building a somewhat real app.
+This tutorial does not cover all aspects of AWS Amplify.

+For most complete and up-to-date documentation, always check [official AWS Amplify site](https://aws-amplify.github.io/).
+The [Getting Started](https://aws-amplify.github.io/amplify-js/media/quick_start) is very nicely written.